odpi/egeria-charts/site/docs/charts/lab.md

 # Lab - Coco Pharmaceuticals (odpi-egeria-lab)

+This example is intended to replicate the metadata landscape of a hypothetical company, Coco Pharmaceuticals, and allow you to understand a little more about how Egeria can help, and how to use it.
+This forms our 'Hands on Lab'.

-This Helm chart will deploy the following components, all in a self-contained environment, for use in the Egeria hands-on labs -- allowing you to explore Egeria and its concepts safely and repeatably:
+The Helm chart will deploy the following components, all in a self-contained environment, allowing you to explore Egeria and its concepts safely and repeatably:

 - Multiple Egeria servers
 - Apache Kafka (and its Zookeeper dependency)
-- Jupyter Notebooks
+- Example Jupyter Notebooks
+- Jupyter runtime
+- Egeria's React based UI

 ## Prerequisites